 Ever since the cast of the hit HBO show Euphoria taught us how to mix it up with their eye makeup, I’ve been obsessed with trying new things in my makeup routine.
 Even just throwing in a colored eyeliner can really spice it up.
 Whether you’re hitting the town or just staying in, experimenting with your makeup can be extremely fun and lead to a great selfie!

 Painting has become somewhat of a lost art on all of us (remember when we used to paint all the time in elementary school art class)?
 However, it is still a great way to let your creativity flow, even as a young adult.
 Last month, I was a bridesmaid for my friend’s wedding and since I had some spare time on my hands, I decided to watercolor paint the card for their wedding.
 It not only cured my boredom, but also saved me from buying a card!

 Feeling sick of your wardrobe?
 Why not turn it into something different?
 For example: I took this cheetah turtleneck top and turned it into a tube top and headband set with some snipping and stitching.
 It is not only a fun craft, but super rewarding to find a new purpose for something that you might no longer have a use for.

 I know I’m not the only one who sees professional calligraphy and wishes they could recreate it!
 Now is a better time than ever to brush up on the craft.
 Depending on your preferences, you can buy a pen or marker to start off- I found that working with a marker is smoother when you’re first learning.

 There is an unlimited amount of things you can embroider.
 From sweatshirts, tops, jeans and hats to pillows, blankets and socks... the list goes on!
 A little embroidery can spice up any piece in your wardrobe or could simply be a fun craft.
 Amazon has tons of embroidery starter kits if you’re looking for a place to start.

-Courtesy of @ku.ulei.shop on Instagram
+@ku.ulei.shop on Instagram